chaitjo/lstm-context-embeddings/README.md

 4. Experiments can be performed to determine the optimum depth of the RNN layer for different kinds of models on top of it.
 (Currently it's a single layer, but the concept can easily be extended to multilayer bidirectional RNNs.)

+5. Various models of soft attention in a sequence of text can be compared for different NLP tasks.

 # Usage
 Tensorflow code is divided into `model.py` which abstracts the model as a class, and `train.py` which is used to train the model.
 It can be executed by running the `train.py` script (with optional flags to set hyperparameters)-
 ```